aerospike/act/README.md

 the database concurrently while modeling the Aerospike Database server's I/O pattern as closely as practical.

-The purpose of this evaluation is:
+The purpose of this certification is:

 1. Determine if an SSD will stand up to the demands of a high-speed real-time database
 2. Evaluate the upper limits of an SSD's capabilities to understand how much throughput you can expect from a drive, to help you determine how many SSDs will be required to handle your expected load.